eobermuhlner/big-math/README.md

 ## BigFloat

-The class `BigFloat` is a wrapper around `BigDecimal` which simplifies the consistent usage of the MathContext and provides a simpler API for calculations.
+The class `BigFloat` is a wrapper around `BigDecimal` which simplifies the consistent usage of the `MathContext` and provides a simpler API for calculations.

 The API for calculations is simplified and more consistent with the typical mathematical usage.
-* Factory methods for values:
+* Factory methods on the `Context` class for values:
 	* `valueOf(BigFloat)`
 	* `valueOf(BigDecimal)`
 	* `valueOf(int)`